The guide supports Internet customers to establish a well-performing Internet access at home (focus: Wi-Fi) with an

 self-care solution m2suite.

-Tip: The Home Network Connectivity Guide perfectly complements our m2speedtest, as introduced
+Tip: The Home Network Connectivity Guide perfectly complements our m2speedtest,

 Fully wired PCs providing a more or less stable and fast Internet once connected, are now definitively a thing of